The Twelve Chairs (1971 film)

 The Twelve Chairs (12 стульев) is a 1971 Soviet comedy film directed by Leonid Gaidai.
 It is an adaptation of Ilf and Petrov's 1928 novel The Twelve Chairs.

 Plot

 Ostap Bender, shortly after arriving in Stargorod, meets Ippolit "Kisa" Vorobyaninov, a Marshal of Nobility who is looking for a set of 12 chairs that belonged to his mother-in-law, who on her deathbed confesses of hiding diamonds in one of them.
-However, the confession is overheard by Father Fyodor, who is also looking for them.
+However, the confession is overheard by Father Fyodor, who also begins looking for them.
 Ostap and Kisa decide to go on the search together, traveling all around Russia and having a series of misadventures.